 Here’s another Motley Fool’s ultimate buy alert.

-David’s team made a buy recommendation on Facebook in August 2012 with a buy price of $20 in his “Rule Breakers” stock picking service.
+One team made a buy recommendation on Facebook in August 2012 with a buy price of $20 in the “Rule Breakers” stock-picking service.

-That’s right after the sharp drop in Facebook share price after its IPO.
+That’s right after the sharp drop in Facebook’s share price after its IPO.

-About two years later, Tom’s team made the same buy recommendation on Facebook.
+About two years later, the other team made the same buy recommendation on Facebook.

-Ever since the recommendation made by David’s team, Facebook share price has gone up 1,370%*.
+Ever since the recommendation made by the Rule Breakers team, Facebook’s share price has gone up 1,370%*.

-After the recommendation made by Tom’s team, Facebook share price has gone up by 281%*.
+After the recommendation made by the other team, Facebook’s share price has gone up by 281%*.

 [*Returns as of 29 Jan 2022.
 Past performance is no guarantee of future results.
 Individual investment results may vary.
 All investing involves risk of loss.]